kligunov-id/nmr/README.md

 This folder primarily contains videos describing how to work with the main notebook.

+### Images

+This folder contains various illustrations or spectrums related to project

 ## License

 The software and resources are provided "AS IS", with no warranty of any kind.
 I am not responsible for a low grade, missed deadline or brain damage resulted from the use of this repository's content.